-Heriot-Watt's Institute of GeoEnergy Engineering has therefore created a new Masters programme to address this need.
-The topical content is necessarily broader than the existing IPE programmes, embracing not only geoscience, reservoir and well engineering but also surface engineering and the linkage between them in the form of integrated asset management (IAM).
+Heriot-Watt's GeoEnergy Engineering has therefore created a new Masters degree to address this need.
+The topical content is necessarily broader than the existing IPE degrees, embracing not only geoscience, reservoir and well engineering but also surface engineering and the linkage between them in the form of integrated asset management (IAM).

-Finally the programme deals with the asset endgame.
-When does production cease, how can field life be extended, how do we decommission – or then recommission – and what are the potential uses of these reservoirs in the post-carbon era?
+Finally the degree deals with the asset endgame.
+When does production cease, how can field life be extended, how do we decommission - or then recommission and what are the potential uses of these reservoirs in the post-carbon era?

 2½ - 8 years.
 On average, our PgDip courses studied online are completed in 2-3 years, while MSc courses are completed in 3-4 years.

 The Institute has an industry-based Strategic Advisory Board which monitors activities in the wider context of the needs of the industry and offer guidance on the course ensuring content is up to date and relevant to current industry needs.
 Seminar sessions are also conducted by staff from a variety of petroleum engineering companies.

 This course, led by Dr Khafiz Muradov, is composed of eight mandatory courses for those studying at PGDip level, each assessed by examination.
 For those looking to complete the course at MSc level a Field Management and an Individual Project (Dissertation) are also required.